Dscano/learn-asciidoc/p4-spec-next/README-differences-between-madoko-and-asciidoc-pdf.md

 Grammar snippet text in M has light blue background.
 In A it is light gray.
 TODO: Easily changeable?
 Example: See grammar snippet in Section 6.1.1 "Grammar".

+TODO: Footnotes in M appear at the bottom of the page where the footnote superscript [1], [2], etc. appears.
+Footnotes in A appear at the bottom of the last page of the section where the footnote superscript appears, perhaps several pages later.
+It would be nice to change this if possible.

+TODO: Tables look a bit different between A and M.  I like the visual style of M a bit better, but do not know how to improve A's PDF output here.